-The Spark microcar somehow manages to squeeze four doors and room for four passengers into its tiny frame.
+Chevy's smallest offering, the Spark microcar, somehow manages to squeeze four doors and room for four passengers into its tiny frame.
 It is designed to compete with the smallest cars on the road today, like the Fiat 500 and smart ForTwo, and is especially at home in tight, urban environments.

 Available as either a sedan or a five-door hatchback, the sub-compact Sonic shares engine options with the Cruze compact and is a fun, fuel efficient car that is ideally suited for commuters.

 With the Spark, Sonic, and the compact Cruze sedan, Chevy has proven that it can build small cars the people want to drive.
 Speaking of the Cruze, it offers plenty of passenger and cargo room for a car of its class and Eco versions get up to 42 mpg highway.
 The Cruze also offers a turbo-diesel engine option which returns an estimated 46 mpg highway.